Trends and Best Practices in Open Science

-welcome to openscience.euWe are a team of scientists, media experts, and generally just normal people like yourself.
-Our goal is to inform you about the latest trends in the field of Open Science, and we are therefore looking for exciting projects, initiatives and groups who deal with relevant topics in the field of Open Science.
+We are a team of scientists and media experts.
+Our goal is to create a platform to make open science easier and exchange knowledge about the latest trends and best practices in the field of open science, and we are therefore looking for exciting projects, initiatives and groups committed to open science.

 In the world of academic research, the dissemination of knowledge and collaboration among scholars are fundamental drivers of progress.

 When we consider research, our minds often gravitate towards conventional research publications, and it's undeniable that there are countless accredited research articles spanning every conceivable field of study worldwide.